xizero00/frpinstall/README.md

 # Uninstall frp

-* uninstall frp client
+* uninstall frp client and its service

 `
 ./frpinstall.sh unins_frpc_s
 `

-* uninstall frp server
+* uninstall frp server and its service

 `